 Florida educators are monitored to ensure they meet the certification and training requirements as mandated by law.
 Per Florida State 1012.42, when a teacher is assigned teaching duties out of the field in which the teacher is certified, the parents of all students in the class shall be notified in writing.
-Our Fall letters for the 2021-2022 academic year went home the week of Oct 4 2021 to our 2nd grade and 4/5th grade families.
-Please call the office with questions or to understand more about their qualifications as the law allows.
+Please call the office with questions or to understand more about our teacher's qualifications as the law allows.

 FERPA gives parents certain rights with respect to their children's education records.
 These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.
 Students to whom the rights have transferred are "eligible students."

 Parents or eligible students have the right to inspect and review the student's education records maintained by the school.
 Schools are not required to provide copies of records unless it is impossible for parents or eligible students to review the records.
 Schools may charge a fee for copies.

 Parents or eligible students have the right to request that a school correct records which they believe to be inaccurate or misleading.
 If the school decides not to amend the record, the parent or eligible student then has the right to a formal hearing.
 After the hearing, if the school still decides not to amend the record, the parent or eligible student has the right to place a statement with the record setting forth his or her view about the contested information.

 Generally, schools must have written permission from the parent or eligible student in order to release any information from a student's education record.
 However, FERPA allows schools to disclose those records, without consent, to the following parties or under the following conditions (34 CFR § 99.31):